dead-claudia/simple-require-loader/README.md

 # Simple module loader

-A simple, dynamic, powerful module loader with hot swapping and optional file loading support.
+A simple, dynamic, powerful module loader with hot swapping and optional remote loading support.

 [![Build Status](https://travis-ci.org/isiahmeadows/simple-require-loader.svg?branch=master)](https://travis-ci.org/isiahmeadows/simple-require-loader)

 This is a simple JS loader that can dynamically load files as well as support multiple modules within a single file.
 It also supports hot swapping.
-This plus its 568-byte minified+gzipped size makes it a pretty nice solution for a simple module system if you need one.
-Also, it's one of the smallest module loaders I know of, yet compares feature-wise to ones almost 4 times its size (1.5+ kilobytes).
+This plus its 528-byte minified+gzipped size makes it a pretty nice solution for a simple module system if you need one.
+Also, it's one of the smallest module loaders I know of, yet compares feature-wise to ones over 3 times its size (1.5+ kilobytes).

 ## Features